 Ticks wait for host animals on the tips of grasses and shrubs.
-When the plant is brushed by a moving animal or person, the tick quickly lets go of the vegetation and climbs onto the host.
-This is a process known as questing.
+When a moving animal or person brushes the plant, the tick quickly lets go of the vegetation and climbs onto the host.
+This process is known as questing.
 Ticks can only crawl; they cannot jump or fly.
 Some species of ticks will crawl several feet toward a host.
-Some tick species can be active on winter days if the ground temperatures are above 32 °F (0 °C).
+Some tick species can be active on winter days if the ground temperatures are above 32°F (0°C).